roboconf/roboconf.github.io/en/user-guide/configuring-an-agent.md

 # The IP address of the agent.
 # This is useful if the machine has several network interfaces.
 ip-address-of-the-agent =

+# The type of messaging we use: RabbitMQ.
+messaging-type = rabbitmq
 ```

 The second solution consists in using Karaf's web console.